NodeOps-app/autogen/Docs/Projects/functions.md

 ## Right Panel: Quick Actions

 Deploy Project
-“Run latest version of project's code.”
+“Run latest version of project's code”

 View Logs
 “Troubleshoot with the build and runtime logs”

 View Builds
-“See a list of build attempts, including success and failure”
+“See a list of build attempts: successes and failures”

 View Analytics
 “Access performance metrics and usage stats for your project”

 Create in Sandbox
-“Spin up a temporary sandbox environment to test your project”
+“Spin up a temporary environment to test your project: no public endpoint”

 ## Top Right